- Free standard delivery on orders over £40Spend £40.00 more for free delivery

 Duac Gel for acne scars

-While designed primarily to treat acne and kill acne-causing bacteria, some find that Duac Gel also helps to diminish the appearance of acne scars.
-However, acne scars can be hard to treat, though, and sufferers generally need to wait for them to fade over time.
+While it’s designed primarily to treat acne and kill acne bacteria, some find that Duac Gel also helps to diminish the appearance of acne scars.
+Serious acne scars (particularly keloid scars) are hard to treat, though, and sufferers generally need to wait for them to fade over time.
 Due to this, it’s best to work to prevent acne scarring, which means holding back from popping or picking spots.
-For more information why not read our How To Get Rid Of Acne Scars guide.
+For more information, visit our guide to treating acne scars.

-Duac is a daily gel, meaning it should be applied once a day, usually in the evening).
+Duac Gel is a daily acne treatment gel, meaning it should be applied once a day (usually in the evening).
 To see the best results from the active ingredients, use the gel as follows:

-- Before applying the acne cream, carefully wash and then rinse the area with warm water then dry gently.
+- Before you apply Duac Gel, carefully wash and then rinse the area with warm water then dry gently.

-- Squeeze some of the gel from the small tube and apply it to the skin with your fingers.
+- Squeeze some of the gel from the small tube and apply it to the affected area with your fingers.

 - Ideally, you should use an acne wash that is oil-free.
 Pat the skin when you dry it to avoid aggravation.

 Like all acne medications, Duac will take a while to work.
 Most people will see an improvement after one month.
 If there is no improvement after two months then treatment should be stopped before seeking further advice from your GP.

 Duac Gel Ingredients